 The figure shows a stronger positive relationship between physician customer-centered behaviors and performance ratings for men than for women.
-We calculated the significance of the simple slopes for interactions (Aiken & West, 1991).
-The coefficient of the simple slope of quality behaviors on customer satisfaction was significantly more positive for male physicians ($\underline{b} = .32$, p < .01) than female physicians ($\underline{b} = -.01$, n.s.).
-Similarly, the coefficient of the simple slope for accessibility behaviors was significantly more positive for male physicians ($\underline{b} = .13$, n.s.) than female physicians ($\underline{b} = -.17$, n.s.).
-Although neither simple slope for accessibility behaviors is significantly different from zero, the simple slopes are significantly different from each other (p < .05).
-By looking at the plots, one can see that the interaction is a cross-over, which shows that the direction of the relationship is the opposite for members of high- versus low-status demographic groups.
+We calculated the significance of the simple slopes for interactions.
+The coefficient of the simple slope of quality behaviors on customer satisfaction was significant and positive for male physicians (b =.32, p < .01), but it was not significant for female physicians (b = -.01, n.s.).
+The coefficient of the simple slope for accessibility behaviors was positive for male physicians (b = .13, n.s.) but negative for female physicians (b = -.17, n.s.).
+Although neither of the simple slopes for accessibility behaviors were significantly different from zero, they were significantly different from each other (p <.05).
+By looking at the plots, one can also see that the interaction is a crossover, which shows that the direction of the relationship is the opposite for members of high- versus low-status demographic groups.

-The two-way race X objective performance interactions as a set explained a significant amount of incremental variance in the dependent variable ($R^2 = .08$, p < .05) providing preliminary support for hypothesis 1.
-Inspection of the individual regression weights showed that the physician productivity X race and physician quality X race interactions were significant (p < .05).
-The forms of the interactions are shown graphically in Figure 2.
-Simple slope analysis reveals that the coefficient of the simple slope of quality on customer satisfaction is significantly more positive for white physicians ($\underline{b} = .29$, p < .01) than for nonwhite physicians ($\underline{b} = -.14$, n.s.).
-Likewise, the simple slope of productivity behaviors on customer satisfaction is significantly more positive for white physicians ($\underline{b} = .15$, n.s.) than nonwhite physicians ($\underline{b} = -.32$, p < .01).
-Overall, we find support for four of the relationships predicted in hypothesis 1.
+The two-way race by objective performance interactions as a set explained a significant amount of incremental variance in the dependent variable ($R^2 = .08$, p < .05), providing preliminary support for Hypothesis 1.
+Inspection of the individual regression weights showed that the physician productivity by race and physician quality by race interactions were significant (p < .05).
+Figure 2 again shows the forms of these interactions.
+Simple slope analysis revealed that the coefficient of the simple slope of quality on customer satisfaction was significant and positive for white physicians (b = .29, p < .01) but negative and nonsignificant for nonwhite physicians (b = -.14, n.s.).
+The simple slope of productivity behaviors on customer satisfaction was nonsignificant and positive for white physicians (b =.15, n.s.) but significant and negative for nonwhite physicians (b = -.32, p < .01), which again indicates a crossover interaction effect.
+Overall, we found support for four of the relationships predicted in Hypothesis 1.